nicklockwood/ShapeScript/docs/mac/paths.md

 ## Points

-You define a path using a series of points.
+As with the [polygons](meshes.md#polygons-and-points) in a mesh, you define a path using a series of points.
 A path must have at least two points to be visible.
 The following path defines a short, horizontal line along the X axis.

 ```swift
 path {